ckadluba/GrpcDemos/README.md

 Demonstrates sending call metadata in request and response between client and server.

-## Deadline (to do)
+## Deadline

-Demonstrates terminating a long lasting gRPC call using deadline.
+Demonstrates terminating a gRPC call using deadline.

 ## AsyncEcho